 NoCode Projects in the Real World

 It’s been interesting watching how the fact that PaaS offerings limit the available functionality affects an agile project, we’re linking to components running on Amazon Web Services which, being custom built on the IaaS (Infrastructure as a Service) platform, are much more flexible.
 When it came down to the question of securing the endpoints, our Cast Iron Live product offered very few options so we didn’t need to spend long choosing the one we would offer!
 In contrast, the AWS team became bamboozled with choice and because of this, overran on their deadline to secure interfaces.
-Hmmm.
+Hmm.
 Could this be seen as a benefit of PaaS?

 So, on to creating a process.
 With Cast Iron Live, we were able to create unit tests fairly easily because all of our orchestrations were basically proxying HTTP endpoints.
 We could reference a mock HTTP endpoint and use a tool like SoapUI or Postman to script the expected result for various edge case scenarios.
 For instance, one of our orchestrations was exposing a SOAP service functionality as RESTful JSON.
 For our edge cases we created a mock service that returned each of the possible SOAP faults depending on incoming query parameters, and in our Postman test “scripts” we ensured that the JSON service returned a suitably relevant HTTP response code.
 We could also emulate and test endpoint timeout scenarios, and mismatching Content-Type headers (for instance, somebody sends in content that they said was application/xml but actually consisted of JSON).
 The existence of the Cast Iron web interface allowed us to update the endpoint details programmatically so the entire unit test could be scripted.